sowmyakuruba20/sowmyakuruba20/README.md

 🔍 My professional journey includes impactful roles at Walmart Global Tech and Abyeti Technologies, where I've spearheaded projects that leverage cutting-edge technologies in data warehousing, machine learning, and business intelligence to drive significant business outcomes.

 Pronouns: She/Her
+Connect: Feel free to send me a message on [LinkedIn](https://linkedin.com/in/sowmya-kuruba) for collaborations.

+### 🌱 I'm currently learning
+- **Text-to-Video Generation**: Utilizing Stable Diffusion to create dynamic video content directly from text descriptions.
+This involves understanding and manipulating generative models to enhance media production capabilities.
+- **Exploring Large Language Model (LLM) Based Projects**: Delving into the capabilities of large language models to drive innovations in various fields including natural language processing, content generation, and more sophisticated AI-driven applications.
+- Advanced techniques in Deep Learning with TensorFlow and Keras.
+-
+### 🔨 Recent Updates
+- Named Enitity Recognision on Medical transcripts - April 2024.
+- News Summarizationa nd Classification using NLP - MAy 2024.
+- Wepon detection sytsem using Obejct detection models - May 2024

 ---